hakonko/QuizML/README.md

 - Create your own user and keep track of your curriculum status
 - Save and revive quizzes
 - Status bar and Inspera-inspired progress bar
+- Backend: create new questions and edit old ones